avanetten/basiss/README.md

 Code Overview

 This package segments satellite imagery over large swaths of land (or sea).
 The included examples use [SpaceNet](https://spacenetchallenge.github.io/) labels to identify roads in high resolution satellite imagery.
 Access to a GPU is required for training, though inference will function (slowly) on a CPU.
+See our [blog post[(https://medium.com/the-downlinq/broad-area-satellite-imagery-semantic-segmentation-basiss-4a7ea2c8466f) for further details.

 ==============================================================================